tommywenjiezhang/IS_609_MINI_PROJECT/README.md

 ```
 git clone https://github.com/tommywenjiezhang/IS_609_MINI_PROJECT.git
 '''
-**git clone** - creates a local copy or Clone of a project that already exists remotely.
+creates a local copy or Clone of a project that already exists remotely.
 '''
 ## How to fetch your respository
 ```
-git pull
+git pull- updates the local line of development with updates from ts remote counterpart.
 '''
-**git pull** - updates the local line of development with updates from ts remote counterpart.
-'''
 ## How to push to a remote respository
 ```
-git push
+git push - updates the remote repositorywith any commits made locally to a branch.
 ```
-**git push** - updates the remote repositorywith any commits made locally to a branch.